boxgrinder/boxgrinder.org/blog/2011-07-04-how-we-test-boxgrinder.md

 It uses [qemu](http://qemu.org/) to start a custom, minimalistic OS (supermin appliance).
 This makes it very fast to boot, on my machine it's less than 5 seconds.
 You can mount disk images in various formats: vmdk, raw, qcow, even ISOs...
 Mounted disks are available to you - you can decide whether mount them in read-only fashion or make them fully writable.

-[Libguestfs exposes a lot of API calls](http://libguestfs.org/guestfs.3.html#api_calls) which make it possible to check or modify your appliance.
+[Libguestfs exposes a lot of API calls](http://libguestfs.org/guestfs.3.html#api_calls) that make it possible to check or modify your appliance.
 In BoxGrinder we use only a fraction of them, but even this small set makes us happy libguestfs users!

 Libguestfs comes with a handy tool called guestfish which is a command line interface to libguestfs.
 This makes is super easy to debug your appliances and we use it a lot when developing BoxGrinder.